jovial/stackhpc-ipa-hardware-managers/specs/system_nic.rst

 Alternatives
 ------------

-* It is possible to carry on manually checking firmware versions
+* Use an 'update image' to flash all NIC firmware.
+This has the disadvantage that it won't be performed everytime a node is returned to the pool.
 * It is possible to use the json output of `lshw` instead of `ethtool`